amirdy/Building-and-Training-a-Llama-2-Model-from-Scratch/readme.md

-# Building and Training a Llama 2 Model from Scratch
+# Building and Training a Llama-2 Model from Scratch

 This project contains all the necessary code and instructions to build, train, and use a Llama-2 model from scratch.
-While it's based on the Llama-2 7B architecture, it has been optimized for better computational efficiency by replacing traditional multi-head attention with grouped-query attention, a technique adopted in more recent Llama versions.
+While thie repository is based on the Llama-2 7B architecture, it has been optimized for better computational efficiency by replacing traditional multi-head attention with grouped-query attention, a technique adopted in more recent Llama versions.

 ## Setup